 The Contractor will be required to become a sponsor of the existing retirement plans and other Post Retirement Benefit Plans (PRB), as applicable, with responsibility for management and administration of the plans, including maintaining the qualified status of those plans.
-Incumbent Employees shall remain in their existing retirement plans (or comparable successor plans if
+Incumbent Employees shall remain in their existing retirement plans (or comparable successor plans if continuation of the existing plans is not practicable) pursuant to retirement plan eligibility requirements and applicable law.
+The Contractor shall carry over the length of service credit and leave balances for Incumbent Employees accrued as of the date of the Base Term.

-- 6.1.1 To the extent the Contractor seeks to establish new benefit plans or change benefits under existing benefit plans at the time of Contract transition, the Contractor shall provide justification to the Contracting Officer for all new benefit plans and for all changes to existing benefit plans, plan design, or funding methodology.
+- 6.1.1 To the extent the Contractor seeks to establish new benefit plansor change benefits under existing benefit plans at the time of Contract transition, the Contractor shall provide justification to the Contracting Officer for all new benefit plans and for all changes to existing benefit plans, plan design, or funding methodology.
 Proposed changes must also include cost impact, and the basis of determining cost.
 The Contractor must obtain approval from the Contracting Officer prior to implementation of a new benefit plan and prior to making changes to existing benefit plans that increase cost.
 The Contractor shall provide 60 day advance notification to the CO of changes to benefit plans that do not increase cost or long-term liability - 6.1.2 After transition, revisions to existing plans or establishing new plans that will increase costs or long-term liability to the DOE/NNSA require CO approval prior to implementation.
 For changes to existing benefit plans or establishment of new plans that will not raise costs or long-term liability, 60 day advance notification to the CO is required. - 6.1.3 Cost reimbursement for retirement and other benefit programs sponsored by the Contractor for non-bargaining and bargaining unit employees will be based on conformance with the "Employee Benefits Value Study" and "Employee Benefits Cost Survey Comparison" requirements as described in 6.1.6.1 and 6.1.6.2 below. - 6.1.4 If the Contractor seeks to terminate any non-retirement benefit plan during the term of the Contract, the Contractor must obtain Contracting Officer approval at least 60 days prior to the scheduled date of plan termination.
 The Contracting Officer will provide approval or disapproval of the proposal no later than 30 days before the scheduled termination, unless the Contracting Officer informs the Contractor that additional review time is necessary. - 6.1.5 Service Credit for cost reimbursement for employee benefits to include PRB eligibility will be determined in accordance with NNSA Supplemental Directive NA SD O 350.1, M&O Contractor Service Credit Recognition. - 6.1.6 Unless otherwise stated, or as directed by the Contracting Officer, the Contractor shall participate in and/or submit the studies required in paragraphs 6.1.6.1 through 6.1.6.3 below.
 The studies shall be used by the Contractor in calculating the cost of the benefits under existing benefit plans.
 In addition, the Contractor shall submit updated values to the Contracting Officer forapproval prior to the adoption of any change that will increase costs to a retirement or other benefit plan.